Dave-team/Knowledge-base/Project management.md

     - Write next AC for a subsequent story
 - The most important thing is generating valuable work, and whatever process you use should be subordinate to that goal.
 To the extent the process helps you generate valuable work, you should use it, and to the extent that it distracts you from that prime directive, you should adjust it!
 - Tickets can still be deprioritized during the sprint: ill defined tickets or technically not feasible, internal data team work is priority, lack of resources
+- Agile approach:
+    - Do analysis – what should be built
+    - Design that solution
+    - Write code and testing.
+These 3 steps make up one iteration
+    - Show the result to the customer
+    - Adjust your understanding based on what you learned
+    - Repeat

+Other
+- Have visibility in status of tickets.
+Both in own team as well as other teams - gain access to their ticketing systems
+- The tickets are always the SSOT for each task including requirements and acceptance criteria
+- Everything always takes longer than expected: start working on projects early
+- Dependencies are hard and annoying: start early to understand dependencies and work from there.
+Avoid being blocked in the future
+- Be proactive when you're about to miss a deadline
+- Keep a lessons learned document
+- Every project should end with a post mortem: what have we learned?
+What went well / what could have been done better?